Jborden1503/Romi-Term-Project-Winter-2025/README.md

 ### Sensor Task

 The sensor task is responsible for reading sensor values and keeping track of significant milestones on the course.
 This task is functionally similar to a mastermind task, but it differs chiefly by its direct interaction with external hardware.
 Given the simple nature of checking course progress, it was appropriate to roll this function into the sensor task to improve memory consumption.
+This task is run with a priority of 2 and a period of 10 ms.

 The task takes an encoder object, an IR sensor object, and an IMU object.
 It communicates with the motor task using three shares: the centroid share, the heading share, and the checkpoint share.